 Sweating rate = pre-exercise body weight – post-exercise body weight + fluid intake – urine volume/exercise time in hours

 Best drinks for rehydration other than water

-Plain water is not enough to compensate for all the sweat loss from your body and thus you can opt for some natural electrolyte drinks or sports drinks, in general, to fuel up yourself.
+Plain water is not enough to compensate for all the sweat loss, thus you should opt for some natural electrolyte drinks or sports drinks, to maintain an adequate level of hydration.